Instructor Use Policies

 • Due Date (to be certain it does not conflict with the Display after/Display until options)

-• Lockdown Browser settings including enabling calculator use
+• Lockdown Browser settings, including enabling calculator use

 • Publishing exams that are unpublished